Use of scrubbers on the Baltic Sea and in Polish ports

 Open loop scrubber system:

-The system is highly effective but requires a large pump capacity as the amount of seawater needed is large.
-An open-loop system will work perfectly satisfactorily if the seawater used for scrubbing has sufficient alkalinity.
-However, seawater with a high ambient temperature, fresh water, and even brackish water are not effective and cannot be used.
-For these reasons, an open-loop scrubber is not considered a suitable technology for areas such as the Baltic Sea, where salinity levels are not high.
+While highly effective, this system requires a large pump capacity due to the substantial amount of seawater needed.
+An open-loop system can work effectively if the seawater used for scrubbing has sufficient alkalinity.
+However, seawater with high ambient temperature, fresh water, and brackish water is not effective and should not be used.
+As a result, an open-loop scrubber is not suitable for areas such as the Baltic Sea, where salinity levels are not high.

 Closed loop scrubber system: